 The project has inspired so many people that it’s hard to summarize, but as one example here are 100 books that were donated to our local community for Teacher Appreciation Day.
-If you browse our projects, you’ll see dozens of examples of the project grew and gave back.
+If you browse our projects, you’ll see dozens of examples of how the project grew and gave back.

-Here’s one more below of how are project is about more than just the book.
+Here’s one more below of how our project is about more than just the book.
 We gave a packet of seeds away with every Mirabella the Monarch book, so every family at the school could plant their own butterfly garden.
 We counted — there are actually more butterflies here now than before.

 How Scott introduces the project